roman-milk/roman-milk.github.io/frank-and.md

  "Will I see you tomorrow?"

  "I don't know.
 Now that I don't have Pat's income to supplement mine I'm going to have to work a lot harder at trying to get listings and sell houses.
 I won't be able to get loose during the day the way I have been.
 We will work something out.
 Just give me a little time to figure it out."
-Report_Story #3